-Carpenter Bees are Often confused with bumble bees, they are roughly the same size and color but are not as fuzzy.
-Female Carpenter Bees can drill into wood and lay eggs.
+Carpenter bees do structural damage to your home and are very expensive to correct the damage.
+Carpenter Bees are often confused with bumblebees.
+They are roughly the same size and color but are not as fuzzy.
+Female a Carpenter-bee can drill into wood and lay eggs.
 The holes they create in homes can present an ideal source very other insects to nest and gain access to your home.

 Trust A1 Bee Specialists

-Had a big problem with Bee’s tried to fix it myself then called someone else still had bee’s.
+Had a big problem with Bee’s tried to fix it myself then called someone else still had bees.
 Called and talked with Carvin he said he could take care of it and he came right out and he sure did take care of the bee problem.